With winter right around the corner it is time to think about preparedness. Early ice and snow storms can take us by surprise and catch us unprepared.

 Other things you should have on hand, flashlights, plenty of batteries, battery operated radio for the emergency alert and weather alert, a cell phone to communicate.
 A first aid kit is a must, plus a first aid kit made specifically for your pet.
 Also have on hand, toys, games, and books, for the children and pets.
 Pets get just as bored as kids do.
 Make sure to have your family's medications and any medication your pet requires.

-This is what we use for an emergency heat source.
+This is good for a short term emergency heat source.
 We have two.
-Remember, make sure to have a carbon monoxide tester – battery operated or with battery backup.
-Also, do not use in an enclosed/small space, the emission from the unit is NOT VENTED OUTSIDE.
+Remember, make sure to have a carbon monoxide tester – battery operated or with electric with battery backup.
+Also, do not use the propane heater in an enclosed/small space, the emission from the unit is NOT VENTED OUTSIDE.

 Mr. Heater MRHF273400 Buddy Portable LP Gas Heater